Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 ## Specifying Instacli in Instacli

 The Instacli specification itself is written in Instacli Markdown.
-All the documents are run as unit tests in the Instacli build, validating the code examples and test cases.
+All the documents in these directories are run as unit tests in the Instacli build, validating the code examples and test cases.
 This way we can make sure that the implementation of the specification is always correct!

-Note that all the examples in _this_ document are also tested automatically.
-In order for that to work, you will see examples twice: first we will show how they are written in Markdown, and then how they will show up in the document.
+That means that all the examples in _this_ document are also tested automatically.
+But we also need to describe them.
+In order for that to work, you will see examples twice: first we will show how they are written in Markdown as a literal code block, and then how they will show up in the document.
 The Instacli build will pick up the second form and test it.

 # Writing Instacli Markdown